Last Updated: 4 months ago

 Hearing aids last based on how well you care for them.
 Someone who religiously avoids moisture in their hearing aids using a dry aid kit and cares for the devices by not damaging them will find they can use them for over ten years.
 Like a car, if you don’t care for it well, it will not be able to drive for a long time.

 Another hint to give you an idea of how long hearing aids will last at your clinic is to look at how long the brands or clinics are willing to service your hearing aids.
 Some clinics will stop repairing hearing aids after five years.
-Once you pass that threshold, you will find that it costs the clinic too much expenses to service an old hearing aid, and they would rather have you buy new ones.
+Once you pass that threshold, you will find that the clinic costs too much to service an old hearing aid, and they would rather have you buy new ones.

 Are Costco hearing tests accurate?

-Costco hires audiologists and hearing instrument specialists trained to conduct hearing tests.
+Costco hires audiologists and hearing instrument specialists who are trained to conduct hearing tests.
 The quality of the person’s skills and capabilities, not the technology or Costco brand, will determine whether the hearing tests are accurate.

 How much does Costco charge for hearing aids on average?